notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/directory-structure.md

 ### Caches

-Since Notation v1.3.0, CRL files are cached to optimize the network traffic and improve performance.
+Since Notation v1.3.0, CRL files are cached by default to reduce network traffic to the CRL server, thereby minimizing potential server throttling and enhancing performance with lower latency.
 The path of cached CRLs follows the pattern below.

 ```
 {NOTATION_CACHE}/crl/{sha256-hash-of-the-CRL-downloading-URL}